FeJo5952/Titanic-Survival-Prediction/README.md

 This project aims to predict which passengers survived the Titanic disaster using machine learning.
 It is based on the Kaggle competition ["Titanic: Machine Learning from Disaster"](https://www.kaggle.com/competitions/titanic).

+This is my first ML project which I ever made, so be a bit lenient in judging me.
+But feel free to provide your suggestions.

 ---

 ## 🧠 Model